BlairBowen/Knowball/commentary/ben-pre-assessment.md

 some obvious needs emerge.
 For example, we need a database to maintain leaderboards with ephemeral data for active games.
 An external data source, from which to draw player statistics, is another probable inclusion.
 Regardless, our objective remains the same.
 Each member’s priority is to receive an “A” grade.
-Anything greater results, like recognition at the expo, are a bonus.
+Any greater results, like recognition at the expo, are a bonus.
 Therefore, our “good job” is conducting each phase – design, documentation, development, presentation – professionally and with commitment; our “done” is fulfilling our design, though it may change throughout the process.
 The game will be available to play, look polished, and run smoothly.